kitolog/cordova-plugin-zip-archive/README.md

-cordova-plugin-zip-archive
+cordova-plugin-archive-zip
 ============================
 Cordova plugin to create zip archive

 ### Installation
-cordova plugin add cordova-plugin-zip-archive
+cordova plugin add cordova-plugin-archive-zip

 // you may also install directly from this repo cordova plugin add https://github.com/kitolog/cordova-plugin-zip-archive